rnambs/draft-emails-agent/README.md

 This script connects to your Google Account, and uses AI to figure out which of your unread emails need a response and drafts them for you.

+UPDATE: New feature that unmarks spam emails as spam and moves to important.
+Useful if you have a forwarding address to your main email inbox that gets caught in spam.

 ## Prerequisites

 1. **Google Cloud Setup**